legiongis/hmsf-md/README.md

 ## Making a dev installation

-This will get a fully function (if empty of real site data) installation of the HMS Florida Monitoring Database
+This will get a fully function (if empty of real site data) installation of the HMS Florida Monitoring Database.

+> 🐳 If you want to run a dev environment in Docker instead of installing dependencies directly on your machine, skip to [these instructions](/docker/README.md). _If you're developing on an `arm64` machine, this is necessary.
+(This includes Apple Silicon.)_

 ### Install core Arches